kojhack/kojhack/README.md

 Added the `Fri 03 May 2024`

-Last update on Fri Nov 22 2024
+Last update on Sat Nov 23 2024

-**40 day before 2025 ⏱** days before new years
+**39 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with horror, by Gabot ❤️
+🤖 This README.md is updated with love, by Gabot ❤️